ovh/docs/pages/web/hosting/ovhconfig_modify_system_runtime/guide.en-gb.md

 You can use a range of different configurations on an OVHcloud Web Hosting plan.
 Whether you are creating a blog or an online store, sharing your hobby or promoting your work, you can host whatever website you want on your [OVHcloud Web Hosting plan](https://www.ovhcloud.com/en-gb/web-hosting/){.external}, provided that it is compatible with [our infrastructures’ configurations](https://webhosting-infos.hosting.ovh.net){.external}.

-**Find out how to modify the configuration of an OVHcloud Web Hosting plan from the OVH Control Panel.**
+**Find out how to modify the configuration of an OVHcloud Web Hosting plan from the OVHcloud Control Panel.**

 ## Requirements